michelfernandez/cove/site/content/english/identification.md

 {{< picture id-direct 210 "A man is sitting in front of a laptop, above him is a sotware window, where a woman stands out with a big magnifying glass and checks an identity card." >}}

-Enable the highest e-signature standard QES from home.

-Suitable for individual signatories.
-&nbsp;
-&nbsp;
+The signatories enable the QES by having themselves identified online via video (EU) or face-to-face at an identification site (Switzerland).
+Suitable for individuals and companies with a small number of QES signatories.
 {{% /plan %}}
 {{< /content >}}